 Nigeria: Boko Haram Again Pledges Allegiance to IS; Attacks Continue

-Boko Haram has once more pledged allegiance to the Islamic State (IS).
+an extremist group that is located primarily in Northern Nigeria has once more pledged allegiance to the Islamic State (IS).
 In an audio recording posted on the group’s Twitter page on Saturday, an alleged leader, Abubakar Shekay, said, “We announce our allegiance to the caliphate … and will hear and obey in times of difficulty and prosperity.”

 It is not the first time Boko Haram, an Islamic terrorist group, has pledged allegiance to IS.
 “We’ve always known that they have connections with al-Qaeda and al-Shabaab and others, but now the government should be more aware that they are connecting with violent groups around the world,” Boko Haram expert, Aliyu Musa, told Al Jazeera television.

 The Nigerian government dismissed the pledge.
 Army spokesman Sami Usman Kukasheka told BBC News the Boko Haram leader was like a “drowning man.”

 He added: “The military will definitely see to the end of the insurgency in Nigeria.
 There is no surprise that he is craving for support from fellow terrorists across the world.”

 However, the announcement took place while violence continued in the northeastern state of Borno last week and over the weekend.